aws-samples/aws-singleplay/README.md

 [!]
 Or You can also use UnityPackage.unitypackage file to implement whole working demo into your environment.

+## Questions?

+If you have any queries, please feel free to contact us.

+- Author : jinspark@amazon.com
+- Korea Gaming Team : korea-gaming-sa@amazon.com

 ## License

 This library is licensed under the MIT-0 License.
 See the LICENSE file.